postmanlabs/postman-docs/v6/postman/collection_runs/running_multiple_iterations.md

 ## Programmatically customize iteration data

-The data for a particular iteration can be accessed by `pm.iterationData` object, which provides a number of methods to programmatically access and manipulate the data that is provided to that collection run using the data file option.
+To provide data for a collection run, the Collection runner provides a "Data file" option.
+However if one wants to access and manipulate that data as the collection runs, it must be done programmatically.
+This can be done by the `pm.iterationData` object, which provides several methods to programmatically access and manipulate the data, allowing the access of iteration data during a collection run.

 For a list of methods provided by the iterationData object, see: [pm.iterationData](/Users/postman/postman-docs/v6/postman/scripts/postman_sandbox_api_reference.md)